rehmanali1994/rehmanali1994.github.io/_projects/FWI-cycle-skipping.md

     Cycle-Skipping-Robust FWI: Frequency-Difference Full-Waveform Inversion (FD-FWI) vs. Adaptive Waveform Inversion (AWI) {% cite Klaben2026JAX %}.
 </div>

 Adaptive waveform inversion (AWI) represents another strategy to overcome cycle skipping.
 Rather than focus on extrapolating low-frequency signals, AWI circumvents cycle skipping by modeling the transformation from measured to simulated signals as a filter.
-If the simulated and measured signals are correctly aligned, the required transformation is simply an identity filter—a delta function at zero time lag.
+If the simulated and measured signals are correctly aligned, the filter should be an identity transformation—a delta function at zero time lag.
 Therefore, the goal of AWI is to drive that filter towards a zero-lag delta function.
 The AWI objective penalizes energy in the filter away from zero lag rather than directly minimizing the sample-by-sample waveform difference.
 This changes the shape of the inversion objective and makes it much less susceptible to the local minima caused by cycle skipping in FWI.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">